 FOMO tactics are common among e-commerce websites, imbibing urgency by exclusive offers or flash sales.
 Another tactic is the on-site push notification.

 Consumers have their preferences, and this will reflect on their choice.
 The decoy principle refers to deploying a third comparable option with the first two options.
 The user will definitely choose the superior product and not the inferior ones.

 This is mostly applicable for upselling such as pop-up advertisements that present the third option.
 Nevertheless, designs with pop-ups must be used sparingly because they basically annoy the users.

 Use positive reinforcement

-Humans, as consumers, are naturally inclined to reinforcements especially those that enhance the overall experience.
-Although this is mostly apparent on thank you pages, there are many other ways to integrate positive reinforcement.
+Humans, as consumers, are naturally inclined to reinforcements, especially those that enhance the overall experience.
+Although this is most apparent on thank you pages, there are many other ways to integrate positive reinforcement.

 Examples of positive reinforcements are free recipes, consultant referrals, etc. Anything that can make the buyer happy can be considered as positive reinforcement.

 Consumers are emotional buyers.
 Well, the majority of us.
 Affecting the people’s emotions can be done by highlighting happy customers on your design.
 It would be best if you made the buyer feel proud of his purchase.